Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 ### 3D Content Providers

 DRI is currently working with [Transport Infrastructure Ireland](https://www.tii.ie/) who are providing content for the 3D Pilot.
 We are interested in working with other Irish institutes who hold 3D content.
-More information on joining DRI can be found at our [members pages](https://www.dri.ie/membership).
+More information on joining DRI can be found at our [membership pages](https://www.dri.ie/membership).